From Water Forecasts to Agriculture: EOSC Use Cases

 EOSC aims to become Europe’s trusted virtual environment for 1.7 million European researchers and 70 million professionals in science, technology, the humanities and social sciences to store, manage, analyze and re-use data for research, innovation and educational purposes, as well as to support EU science in its global leading role.
 EOSC will allow researchers across various countries and scientific disciplines to work together in solving today’s biggest societal issues.

-Even though the full launch of EOSC will take place only in next year, there are already dozens of projects benefitting from the initiative.
-Seven of these projects were presented at the EOSC Symposium in Budapest, Hungary.
+Even though the full launch of EOSC will only take place next year, there are already dozens of projects benefiting from the initiative.
+Seven of them were presented at the EOSC Symposium in Budapest, Hungary.

 The OPENCoasts project, presented by Alberto Azevedo, oceanographer at the National Laboratory for Civil Engineering in Lisbon, Portugal, is a service that builds on-demand circulation forecast systems for different users.
 It generates forecasts of water levels, 2D velocities and wave parameters for periods of 72 hours.
 The system is useful in anticipating natural disasters and accidents in the coast, for example floods and chemical spills and can help in search and rescue operations.